Why Working Together Doesn't Always Work

 The lesson: Use meeting time to exchange ideas, not generate them.

 It would be foolish to suggest that collaborations are always a detriment.
 Without them, we wouldn’t have Apple, Google, or Microsoft, not to mention airplanes or the mapping of DNA.
 Collaboration just isn't the panacea we’ve been led to believe.

 Can one plus one still equal three?
 Potentially, yes.
 But getting there requires a new kind of thinking that recognizes the pitfalls of collaboration, and welcomes a sobering perspective that most workplaces like to avoid: It’s only by acknowledging our individual weaknesses that we can discover our shared strengths.

-Ron Friedman, Ph.D. is the founder of ignite80, a consulting firm that helps leaders build thriving organizations, and the author of the forthcoming book, The Best Place to Work: The Art and Science of Creating an Extraordinary Workplace.
+Check out Dr. Friedman's book, The Best Place to Work: The Art and Science of Creating an Extraordinary Workplace.